Log Railing

 The most important aspect is that of architectural style.
 Maintaining strong motifs throughout all design elements is crucial to having a house you can call “home” versus a soulless McMansion.
 This is why it’s important to match the style of a railing to your broader architectural design goals.

 Style and aesthetic will guide many design choices including material and pattern which we will look at examples of below.
 The material in this case refers to the species of wood selected, as well as if the bark is left on or peeled off to expose the wood underneath.
 Paint or stain selection will also be guided by the overall decor.
-For the most part, they are not painted or sealed from the conditions because it detracts from the natural look.
 One option is to source materials like cedar and mountain laurel that are naturally resistant to the elements.
 The pattern of the infill is variable and can generally be changed to match whatever the designer can dream!

 Longevity is a good trait, and good handrails need to be strong to support actual use.
 Wood species is important for longevity outdoors, with the best choices being locust and mountain laurel.
 White pine should never be used outdoors for any structural application.
 Since most logs will have more meat in their wood than the average site-built handrail, it’s a safe bet that they will be stronger overall, as long as they are installed properly and securely fastened.